 Windsurfer Storage Lockers

 Cal Sailing Club maintains a total of 59 storage lockers on the premises for windsurfing boards and sails.
 Associate membership in the Club, for a fee of $280 per year, is available to the general public and entitles the Associate Member to store personal windsurfing equipment in an assigned storage locker anytime throughout the year.
 This allows immediate access to one of the most popular windsurfing areas in the Bay.

-The Cal Sailing Club, as a non-profit charitable and educational organization, is tax exempt under the Internal Revenue Code Section 501(c)(3) Donations of boats, sails, and other equipment can be extremely valuable to the Club, and donors can recover substantial tax savings.
+The Cal Sailing Club, as a non-profit charitable and educational organization, is tax exempt under the Internal Revenue Code Section 501(c)(3).
+The club is also a registered California charity.